 Another winter classic close to Belgravia, National History Museum icerink was sadly on its last year in 2021; we loved over the years its gorgeous backdrop of Alfred Waterhouse’s building, fairy lights, Austrian chalet set up and vibes just above the icerink.

-Not Royal but surely a stunning classic, Skate at SOMERSET HOUSE WITH MOËT & CHANDON is ON again in 2022 November 16th – January 15th.
+Another stunning classic, Skate at SOMERSET HOUSE WITH MOËT & CHANDON is ON again in 2023 November 15th – January 14th.

 And if the weather is not great and kids are keen on iceskating, we warmly recommend the classics indoors (no pun intended) Alexandra Palace Icerink – read all in our dedicated article in here; or Queens skate dine bowl, a Kensington classic for weekends all year around or birthday parties.

 Christmas shows.
 We love to start the winter festivities season with the Snowman at the Peacock theatre – what a treat!
 Our eldest adored it at 6, 5 and 4, no doubt his favourite part was the flying above mountains to the North Pole!
 For me the music is superb and la mise en scene simply fantastic -tears in my eyes at the end every time, very emotional and Christmassy.

 Dedicated article in here.
 Pair it with Covent Garden for more festive fun, an iconic market and street entertainers – an absolute must see Christmas in London with kids.